 On an average, the Indian food industry witnesses about 100-plus notable new product launches in a year from startups and corporates combined, which is too small in the context of the size of the opportunity and increasing consumer appetite to try out new products.

-The product development and process re-engineering in food businesses typically require strong consumer understanding, supply chain focus and aligning the innovations with trends.
-To bring these sets together and to reduce time-to-prototype, there is a strong case for institutions, startups and corporates to work together.
+The product development and process re-engineering in food businesses typically require strong consumer understanding, supply chain focus and aligning the innovations with future trends.
+To bring these skill sets together and to reduce time-to-prototype, there is a strong case for institutions, startups and corporates to work together.

 This article talks about the key emerging trends which can further accelerate ‘food-preneurship’ and investor interest in the food category.